biniama/graphql-101/README.md

 }
 ```

-3. Change the status of one lift
+3. Change the status of one trail
 ```
 mutation {
   setTrailStatus(id: "blue-bird" status: CLOSED) {